Esther

 If your partner has a low-risk variant (genital warts) and has actual bumps, they are highly contagious.
 Some sources give a 60% transmission rate.
 However, not everyone who gets the low-risk version will develop warts, as some carry the virus asymptomatically.

 If your partner has a high-risk variant, there are some potential health risks to you.
 The immune system suppresses the virus in most people, and no health issues arise.
 But in some people, the virus persists and can cause cancerous cell changes.
-There are a variety of cancers caused by HPV.
+There are a variety of cancers caused by Papilloma.
 Most of these are pretty rare, and are not screened for.
 If you have a cervix, cervical cancer is the most prevalent risk, but attending your regular STD smear exam is a good way to pick up persistent infections and get monitored and treated if necessary.
 If you don’t have a cervix, oral cancer rates, especially for men, are rising.
 Unfortunately, healthcare providers do not recommend screening tests for oral HPV as a method to prevent cancer.
 So there’s not much you can do about it.

 If you don’t have a cervix, you will probably never know for sure if you have a high-risk infection or not.
-And even if you do have a cervix, you must undergo testing at the exact time you have the virus.
+And even if you do have a cervix, you must undergo screening at the exact time you have the virus.
 In countries where a three-yearly smear cycle is standard, you could potentially miss the infection if it does not last that long.

 Bearing in mind that you probably will get a high-risk variant of some sort at some point in your life, if you have a few sexual partners, the risks are the same.
 But they are something to bear in mind and think about if your potential partner has an active high-risk infection right now.